emcrisostomo/fswatch/README.md

 ---------------

 A regular user may be able to fetch `fswatch` from the package manager of your OS or a third-party one.
-If you are looking for `fswatch` for OS X, you can install it using either [MacPorts] or [Homebrew]:
+If you are looking for `fswatch` for macOS, you can install it using either [MacPorts] or [Homebrew]:

 ```